The Complete Guide to the Paris Metro Lines

 See our guide to all of the Can’t-Miss Stops on Paris’s Metro Line 5.

-If you’re a fan of street art, why not take a Guided Street Art Tour in Paris?
+If you’re a fan of street art, why not take a guided street art tour of the area?

 This Parisian metro line has a checkered history, having changed names, numbers, and at one point even being integrated into another line.
 But now, it’s the metro line with the best views of Paris, as it runs mostly above ground.
 After stopping at the Trocadéro, between Passy and Bir Hakeim, it crosses the Seine and offers amazing views of the Eiffel Tower.
 You’ll also get an up-close look at street art murals between Place d’Italie and Chevaleret.